Interim Control Bylaw (ICBL) & Moving to a New Servicing Capacity Allocation Framework Supporting a Complete Community

 Will the Economic Development Criteria of “mainstreet as a focal point of activity and commerce” not undermine the goal of creating 15 or 20 minute walkable neighbourhoods?
 It will continue to encourage car use from already built subdivisions.
 Some economic activity, such as convenience stores in or near already built subdivisions may be appropriate.
 This new allocation criteria will add another layer of restriction.
 The current New Official plan update will need to address zoning as well but, the two should work together to achieve walkable neighbourhoods.

-Lhood275 asked almost 3 years ago
+Lhood275 asked about 3 years ago

 Supporting complete and healthy communities is a primary goal of good planning policy and regulatory frameworks.
 Having vibrant mainstreets and downtowns is not mutually exclusive from planning for walkable neighbourhoods.
 Mixed residential and commercial uses in neighbourhood areas allow people to live near the amenities and jobs that they access every day.
 Planning for convenience commercial, small-scale institutional uses, and other compatible non-residential uses in new neighbourhoods also contributes to complete and healthy communities, where active transportation can be prioritized.
 One of the criteria being proposed in the recommended servicing capacity allocation framework is “Development includes a mix of land uses, especially those that provide for live-work arrangements”.
 Should you have additional thoughts or other suggestions for revised criteria to assist in creating new neighbourhoods that reduce reliance on vehicles, we welcome those ideas.
 One that has already been requested is a specific criterion relating to the provision of active transportation infrastructure.